 The first step in your return to in-person practice is to assess whether it is necessary or appropriate to provide in-person services based on your client’s care needs.

-Registrants must continue to evaluate their clients’ individual care needs on an ongoing basis, recognizing those clients who continue to benefit from e-therapy and those limited circumstances in which in-person contact with a client may be indicated.
+Registrants must continue to evaluate their clients’ individual care needs on an ongoing basis, recognizing those clients who continue to benefit from e-therapy and those circumstances in which in-person contact with a client may be indicated.
 Unless it is not possible to do so, new clients should be assessed remotely to determine whether ongoing care via e-therapy is appropriate or whether in-person services are indicated.
-Registrants are encouraged to look to the direction provided by the Chief Medical Officer of Health (CMOH) in the amended directive regarding essential health care services and the orders regarding essential workplaces.
+Registrants are encouraged to review current directives provided by the Chief Medical Officer of Health (CMOH) regarding essential health care services and consider current restrictions and public health measures.
 When determining which clients should be offered the option of in-person care, registrants should consider the principles set out in Directive #2: Proportionality; Minimizing Harm to Patients; Equity; and Reciprocity.

 Relevant CRPO resources and guidance can also be found in the Electronic Practice Guideline (see in particular the section entitled Appropriateness); these resources offer useful information to support decision-making regarding provision of in-person services.